awsdocs/aws-systems-manager-user-guide/doc_source/automation-troubleshooting.md

 When you run an Automation, an assume role is either provided in the runbook or passed as a parameter value for the runbook\.
 Different types of errors can occur if the assume role isn't specified or configured properly\.

 **Malformed Assume Role**
-**Error message**: `The format of the supplied assume role ARN is not valid.` The assume role is improperly formatted\.
+**Error message**: `The format of the supplied assume role ARN isn't valid.` The assume role is improperly formatted\.
 To resolve this issue, verify that a valid assume role is specified in your runbook or as a runtime parameter when starting the automation\.

 **Assume Role Can't Be Assumed**
 **Error message**: `The defined assume role is unable to be assumed.
 (Service: AWSSimpleSystemsManagement; Status Code: 400; Error Code: InvalidAutomationExecutionParametersException; Request ID: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx)`